Confidential Inference via Ternary Model Partitioning: Ternary Model Partitioning

 \section{Ternary Model Partitioning}

-Based on the four security principles derived in Section~\ref{sec:motivation}, we devise a \textsf{Ternary Model Partitioning} strategy to mitigate potential information disclosures in deep learning inference pipelines.
-The key idea is to partition each model into three functional components, i.e., a \textsf{FrontNet}, a \textsf{BackNet}, and a \textsf{Semantic Class Mapping Unit}.
+Based on the investigation in Section~\ref{sec:leakage}, we devise a \tmp{} mechanism to mitigate the information leakages in \ac{DL} inference pipelines.
+The key idea is to partition each model into three functional components, \ie{} a \emph{FrontNet}, a \emph{BackNet}, and a \emph{Semantic Class Mapping Unit}.
+Thereafter, we enforce execution protection via secure enclaves.